qicosmos/iguana/README.md

 - **Question**: Why is the name called iguana?

-	- **Answer**: I think serialization is like a iguana, because the change is the display format, however the meta is never changed.
-With changeless meta data and reflection you can serializa an object to any format which is like iugana does.
+	- **Answer**: I think serialization is like a iguana, because the change is only the display format, however the meta data is never changed.
+With changeless meta data and reflection you can serializa an object to any format which is like a iugana does.

 - **Question**: Is iguana surpport raw pointer?